Download the 2020 Water Management Plan draft

 A 60-day public comment period on the draft water plan was held from April 22, 2019 to June 21, 2019.
 Forty-five comments were received from 13 organizations or individuals including 6 state agencies, 2 cities, 2 townships, 2 citizens, and 1 county staff member.

 Thirty-two comments suggested a change or correction to the plan's text, 6 comments requested a change to a map, and 6 comments did not require a change or response.
 Twenty-three comments were addressed through changes to the text or a map, 16 comments were addressed through a written response but did not result in a change to the plan, and 6 comments did not require a change or response.

 View the complete response to comments document.

 On September 3, 2019, the County Board authorized the release of the response to comments and directed staff to make the described changes to the plan.
-The revised draft plan will be available September 19, 2019.
 A public hearing on the revised draft plan will be held October 1, 2019 at 9 AM in the County Board Room.